 Over 85 million adults (one in every three) in the United States have hypertension and about 20% are not aware of it.
 It is a major modifiable risk factor for cardiovascular disease and stroke.
 The direct and indirect costs of hypertension are very significant.
 Hypertension can be linked to 50% of cardiovascular disease and 75% of strokes.
 High blood pressure costs the nation 46 billion dollars each year in healthcare services, medication and missed days of work.
 It is labeled the “silent killer”.
 Most of the time there are no obvious symptoms.
 High blood pressure does not cause headache or nosebleeds except in cases of hypertension emergencies when blood pressures can reach 180/110mmhg.

-The general treatment of high blood pressure:
+What is the treatment of high blood pressure?

 The American Heart Association has made hypertension a primary focus to seek to improve cardiovascular death and stroke and reduce cardiovascular events by 20% by 2020.
 The AHA is promoting evidence based management algorithms to standardize treatment that includes lifestyle modifications in all hypertension patients.
 This includes weight reduction, adoption of DASH eating plans by consuming a diet rich in fruit, vegetables, low in saturated fat and low in salt intake (<2.4gm/day).
 It also includes regular physical activity (brisk walk, 30 min/day) most days of the week and moderate alcohol consumption (2 drink/day for man or 1 drink/day for women).
 It also promotes system level of tracking hypertension control with feedback to providers, frequent updating and the adoption of single pill combination.